CleverProgrammers/pwj-module-8-my-blog-app/readme.md

 ## TODO: Complete the post.html page

+It needs to follow a class structure like this:

+    class navigation

+        a link

+    class post-container

+        id individual-post-title

+        id individual-post-date

+        id individual-post-content

 ## TODO API (Together): Set Up a NodeJS Server

 ## TODO API: Create an API Endpoint to return list of posts